stiglers-eponym/BeamerPresenter/README.md

 ### Upgrade from version 0.1.x
 The configuration files of versions 0.1.x and 0.2.x are incompatible.
-When upgrading, you should move your config files from version 0.1.x to some backup to avoid conflicts.
+When upgrading, you should move your configuration files of version 0.1.x to some backup to avoid conflicts.

 ## Bugs